General Terms and Conditions

 ART.
 5 - Fees

 The price of each course, with reference to each individual period, is indicated on the website www.centrovelicocaprera.it.
-The price of the courses changes according to the level of saturation of the courses.
+Students enrolled With Reserve, who are successful in registering for a course, will be charged a surcharge to the current list price.

-The fee must be paid by the student according to the following terms and conditions.
-If an advance payment is envisaged (see art.2, paragraph 4), this should be made when the application is signed; as for the remaining amount, no later than the 30th day before the start of the course.
-If the balance of the fee is not received by this deadline, this will be considered as renunciation of the application (see art.7, paragraph 2).
-In the case of no down payment, the full amount will be paid when the application is signed.
+The fee must be paid by the student on the following terms and in the following manner.
+If a deposit is provided (see Art.
+2, Paragraph 4), this deposit must be paid at the time the application is signed; as for the remaining amount, no later than the 30th day before the beginning of the course.
+If the balance of the fee is not received by this deadline, this will be considered a waiver of the application (see Art.
+7, Paragraph 2).
+In case there is no down payment, the full amount must be paid upon signing the application.

 teaching activities, related services and use of technical instruments;